elastio/bon/website/src/guide/contributing.md

 This repository is a regular [`cargo` workspace](https://doc.rust-lang.org/book/ch14-03-cargo-workspaces.html).
 Just fork it and do the usual `cargo` business.

 Additionally, an init script is provided: `./scripts/init.sh`.
-This will install required dependencies and set up the commit hooks for our CI.
+This will install required dependencies and set up the git pre-commit hook that will perform code formatting and some lightweight linting that would otherwise be performed on CI anyway.

 ## Testing